-Roofing scams happen far too frequently, especially after severe storms, where there’s a lot of damage and property owners become impatient with professional roofing contractors get backed up with their appointments and estimates.
+Roofing scams happen far too frequently, especially after severe storms.
+When there’s a lot of damage property owners become impatient with professional roofing contractors get backed up.
 The most vulnerable are the elderly and handicapped who might not be able to easily assess the damage themselves.
-Because of this, its important to make sure to get background checks on any roofing roofing contractor you’re dealing with, to see if they are licensed and insured, legitimate contractors and also to check out the quality of their past work.
+Because of this, its important to make sure to get background checks on any roofing contractor you’re dealing with.
+Make sure they are legitimate licensed and insured contractors.
+It is also important to check out the quality of their past work.

-Roofing scams are usually initiated by a someone going door to door offering to do roof repair jobs for an unusually low quote.
-They may say their crew has leftover material and supplies from another “project” they just completed in the neighborhood, which will let them pass the savings on to the next lucky customer.
-This ’contractor’ will usually ask for a cash deposit in advance.
+Roofing scams are usually initiated by a someone going door to door offering repair jobs for an unusually low quote.
+They may say their crew has leftover supplies from another “project” they just completed in the neighborhood, which will let them pass the savings on to the next lucky customer.
+This “contractor” will usually ask for a cash deposit in advance.
 They won’t leave bonafide contact information, credible references, and won’t even attempt to produce a business license.
-The work they do will be poorly completed or left unfinished altogether as the “roofing contractor” and his crew takes off before the property owner figures out what has happened, leaving them with little or absolutely nothing to go on.
+The work they do will be poorly completed or left unfinished.
+The “roofing contractor” and his crew will leave before the property owner figures out what has happened.
+This leaves the property owner with little or absolutely nothing to go on.

 How to Avoid Being Taken